-The website recommends that the attraction is not for children under the age of ten.
-They also are not accessible friendly and use strobe lights as part of the show, so keep all those factors in mind when planning your trip.
+According to the Field of Horrors website, the attraction is not for children under the age of ten.
+The event also uses strobe lights as part of the show, so if you’re sensitive to these elements, keep this factor in mind when planning your trip.

 Distance from Buffalo, NY Exchange St. Station (BFX): 6.2 miles